-Private banking and activities directly related to it, such as asset management, remain the core area of the Bank's activities in 2024.
+Private banking and activities directly related to it, such as asset management, remain the core area of the Bank's activities in 2025.
 In parallel with private banking, the Bank continues to place great emphasis on corporate banking, especially on lending to corporate clients.

-In private banking, the Bank's goal for 2024 is to continue to increase the volume of assets it manages for clients.
+In private banking, the Bank's goal for 2025 is to continue to increase the volume of assets it manages for clients.
 Qualitatively, the aim of the Bank is to provide private clients with highly individual and flexible asset management and related services.
 Issuance of corporate bonds or corporate promissory notes arranged by the Bank primarily for shareholder group entities will continue to represent a major part of the product range.
-In 2024, the Bank will also focus on the sale of third-party products, which should contribute to the growth of the volume of clients' assets it manages.
+A new part of the Bank's offers in 2025 will be Penta Funds of qualified investors, namely Penta Equity Sicav, a.s. and Penta Real Estate Sicav, a.s.
+In 2025, the Bank will also focus on the sale of third-party products, which should contribute to the growth of the volume of clients' assets it manages.